Steady-state calculation & checking the sizing

 - Adjust the text scaling.

-On the Systems tab, decentralized heat pumps are already assigned.
-For the energy plant (probe field), a new system must be created:
+On the Plants tab, decentralized heat pumps are already assigned.
+A new plant must be created for the energy plant (borehole field):

-- Select the energy plant and click Assign new system.
+- Select the energy plant and click Assign new plant.

-- Create a new system in the database.
+- Create a new plant in the database.

-- Select the geothermal probe field as the element.
+- Select the geothermal borehole field as the element.

-- Add a quadratic pressure-loss element as a second element for the manifold (e.g. 0.1 bar at 45 m³/h volume flow).
+- Add a quadratic pressure-loss element for the distributor as a second element (e.g. 0.1 bar at 45 m³/h volume flow).

 - Connect the elements in series.

-- Assign meaningful names (e.g. “Manifold” for the pressure-loss element, “Probe field” for the overall system).
+- Assign meaningful names (e.g. “Distributor” for the pressure-loss element, “Borehole field” for the plant).

-For the probe field, the hydraulic consideration is done first.
-Probe sizing is covered in a separate video.
-In this example, 25 probes are configured at a depth of 100 m each with 32 mm pipes.
+For the borehole field, the hydraulic consideration is performed first.
+The borehole sizing is done in a separate step.
+In this example, 25 boreholes are configured, each 100 m deep with 32 mm pipe.

 - Open the steady-state calculation dialog.